RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 - [hamperfait] for German translations
 - [UN5T48L3] for Turkish translations
 - [mamatb] for help received on development
+- [JBalanza] for French translations and help received on development
 - [OscarAkaElvis] for allowing me to own his body when I visit the earth

 #### Others